tito-arch/BABC-2/content/posts/microsoft-copilot.md

 Co-pilot in Outlook

-With microsoft co-pilot in your emails, it means you can just ask the ai to write emails for you on (X) subject also you no longer have to respond to 100 of emails in your inbox. as

-The AI can just do it for you if it can read your emails, it also means it can delete the less important emails or even spot spams and also detect fishy links.
+With microsoft co-pilot in your emails, it means you can just ask the AI to write emails for you on (X) subject also you no longer have to respond to 100 of emails in your inbox. as the AI can just do it for you if it can read your emails, it also means it can delete the less important emails or even spot spam and also detect fishy links.

 It can also summarize emails for you and give you a summarized sample hence making your emails sound literate straight to the point and most important increase productivity as you can't miss